dlang/DIPs/README.md

    is welcome to participate in the review.

-3. If there are many uncertainties about the proposal, consider first publishing document somewhere else and discussing it via forum or e-mails.
+3. If there are many uncertainties about the proposal, consider first publishing document somewhere else and discussing it via the [NG](http://forum.dlang.org/group/general) or e-mails.
 That will greatly reduce amount of back-and-forth changes in the DIP pull request later.

-## DIPs by language authors
+## DIPs by the D language authors

 Language changes initiated by language authors are also supposed to go through the DIP queue.
+By their very nature formal approval is not needed.
-Hence they are processed slightly differently and with a different purpose.
-By their very nature formal approval is not needed and instead increased focus is put into bringing community attention and feedback.
+Hence they are processed slightly different and an increased focus is put into bringing community attention and feedback.

+At the time of writing this document only Walter Bright and Andrei Alexandrescu are meant as a language authors here.

-## Role of DIP manager
+## The DIP manager responsibilities

 The idea behind the role of the DIP manager is to have a person who will do minimal initial research and quality control saving time for language authors